India Street

 Clay Cove, the home of early shipyards, stood at the foot of India Street in the 19th century.
 Atlantic Railroad Wharf was also in that area.
 It was demolished in the early 20th century, when Maine State Pier was constructed.

 After Portland's great fire of 1866, a fire house was built at 97 India Street.

 In the early 1950s, the newly created Slum Clearance and Redevelopment Authority highlighted Bayside and East Bayside as target neighborhoods due to its high number of immigrants and the decaying buildings caused by redlining.
 Residents of these neighborhoods resisted the discriminatory campaign.
 In 1958, the Authority demolished the Little Italy neighborhood, which spanned from the India Street neighborhood to the East Bayside neighborhood, razing 92 dwellings and 27 small businesses.
 Another 54 dwelling units were razed for the Bayside Park urban renewal project, an area that now includes Fox Field and Kennedy Park public housing.
 The first phase of the Kennedy Park was built in 1965.
 Several streets were truncated in an attempt to limit access to outside traffic.
 The razing of Franklin Street began in 1967; 130 homes and businesses were demolished and an unknown number of families relocated or were displaced.

 The India Street Historic District was designated by Portland City Council in 2015 after a unanimous (8–0) vote.
 As a result, maximum building heights of 50 ft were introduced on India Street, as well as parts of Commercial Street, Middle Street and Congress Street.
-The following year, the Historic Preservation and Planning Board recommended that the boundaries of the India Street Historic District be expanded to include 96 and 100 Federal Street as contributing buildings.
-Portland City Council passed the motion in June.